Suitable Seating Requirements for California Employees

-California law requires many employers to provide their workers with suitable seating, both during work activities and during breaks.
+California law requires many employers to provide suitable seating when the nature of the work reasonably permits, both during work activities and during breaks.

-In California, most employers are required to provide their employees with suitable seating to use during the performance of their duties if the nature of the work reasonably permits the use of seats.1 Even when the nature of the employee’s work requires standing, most employers must place seats in a reasonable proximity to their employees’ work areas to use during lulls in employees’ duties.2
+In California, most employers must provide their employees with suitable seating to use while performing their duties, as long as the nature of the work reasonably permits the use of seats.1 Even when the work requires standing, most employers must place seats in reasonable proximity to their employees’ work areas for use during lulls in their duties.2

-As with any legal rule, however, California’s seating requirements have several caveats and exceptions.
-This article will explore those distinctions and take a look at how courts have interpreted California’s seating requirement.
+As with any legal rule, California’s seating requirements come with several caveats and exceptions.
+This article explores those distinctions and looks at how courts have interpreted the seating requirement.

 California’s wage and hour laws are governed primarily by the Labor Code and a series of wage orders issued by California’s Industrial Welfare Commission (“IWC”).3 The wage orders are enforceable regulations specifying minimum requirements that employers must follow with respect to wages, hours, and working conditions.4